re222dv/1DV408-Project/doc/developer.md

 <https://travis-ci.org/re222dv/1DV408-Project>

 # Location Constants
-Locations in _GET, _POST, _SESSION or variables that are sent to the template should be specified in a named constant at the top of the class so that it's possible to see communications just by a quick overview.
+Locations in _COOKIE, _GET, _POST, _SESSION or variables that are sent to the template should be specified in a named constant at the top of the class so that it's possible to see communications just by a quick overview.